fluid-project/infusion-docs/src/documents/CoreAPI.md

 ### fluid.registerNamespace(path)

+* `path {String|Array of String}` The global path at which the namespace is to be allocated
+* Returns: `{Any}` Any current value held at the supplied path - or a freshly allocated `{}` to be held at that path if it was previously empty

 Ensures that the supplied path has an object allocated in the global namespace, and retrieves the current value.
 If no value is stored, a fresh `{}` will be assigned at the path, and to all currently empty paths leading to the global namespace root.
 Calls to `fluid.registerNamespace` are very common at the start of Infusion-aware `.js` files - they are analogous to `require` statements, only they do not cause any code to be loaded by themselves - but they can grant access to implementations which have been loaded by others, or else provide an intermediate node at which to export implementations to others.

-* `path {String|Array of String}` The global path at which the namespace is to be allocated
-* Returns: `{Any}` Any current value held at the supplied path - or a freshly allocated `{}` to be held at that path if it was previously empty

 ### fluid.getGlobalValue(path)

+* `path {String|Array of String}` The global path from which the value is to be fetched
+* Returns: `{Any}` The value that was stored at the path, or `undefined` if there is none.

 Returns any value held at a particular global path.
 This may be an object or a function, depending on what has been stored there.

-* `path {String|Array of String}` The global path from which the value is to be fetched
-* Returns: `{Any}` The value that was stored at the path, or `undefined` if there is none.

 ### fluid.setGlobalValue(path, value)

+* `path {String|Array of String}` The global path at which the value is to be set.
+* `value {Any}` The value to be written to the global path.
+This should in general be a function or other immutable value, and an existing value should not be overwritten.
+This rule can be overlooked in a genuine architectural emergency.

 Write a value to a particular global path.
 Users are strongly discouraged from storing any mutable information at these paths, but it is accepted that in certain integration scenarios there can be little alternative.
 Please choose a properly qualified global path name that identifies your project (perhaps, derived from a [domain name](https://en.wikipedia.org/wiki/Domain_name) or [npm package name](https://docs.npmjs.com/misc/faq#why-no-namespaces)) that you have control over.
 The [Java package naming conventions](https://en.wikipedia.org/wiki/Java_package#Package_naming_conventions) have proved effective at heading off such problems in the past and we intend that Infusion global names should be handled in an analogous way.

-* `path {String|Array of String}` The global path at which the value is to be set.
-* `value {Any}` The value to be written to the global path.
-This should in general be a function or other immutable value, and an existing value should not be overwritten.
-This rule can be overlooked in a genuine architectural emergency.

 ### fluid.invokeGlobalFunction(functionPath, args)

-Invokes a function held at a particular global path with the supplied arguments.
-Equivalent to `fluid.getGlobalValue` followed by `Function.apply(null, args)`.

 * `functionPath {String|Array of String}` The global path holding the function which is to be invoked
 * `args {Array|Any}` The array of arguments to be supplied to the function.
 If `args` is not an array, `fluid.makeArray` will be called on it first.
 * Returns: {Any} Any return value from the function which was invoked

+Invokes a function held at a particular global path with the supplied arguments.
+Equivalent to `fluid.getGlobalValue` followed by `Function.apply(null, args)`.

 ### fluid.invokeGradedFunction(name, spec)

-Invoke a global function by name and named arguments.
-A courtesy to allow declaratively encoded function calls to use named arguments, with names encoded in the defaults for a [`fluid.function`](FunctionGrades.md), rather than bare arrays.

 * `name {String}` A global name which can be resolved to a `Function`.
 The defaults for this name must resolve onto a grade derived from [`fluid.function`](FunctionGrades.md).
 The defaults record should also contain an entry